MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/resource-request-from-cordova-applications/index.md

 > For more information about `WLResourceRequest`, see the API reference in the user documentation.

 ## The response
-Both the `onSuccess` and `onFailure` callbacks receive a `response` object, which typically contains the following properties:
+Both the `onSuccess` and `onFailure` callbacks receive a `response` object.
+The `response` object contains the response data and you can use its properties to retrieve the required information.
+Commonly used properties are `responseText`, `responseJSON` (JSON object, if the response is in JSON) and `status` (the HTTP status of the response).

-* **`status`**: The HTTP response status
-* **`responseJSON`**: An object that contains the data that is returned by the called resource, and additional information about the resource call.

-The `response` object is returned to the corresponding success/failure handler.

 ```json
 {